A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Derivation of quantum solution

 \section{Derivation of quantum solution}

 In this section, we explain how to derive a quantum solution to Eq.~\eqref{sec4:eq-gov} with Eq.~\eqref{sec4:eq-init}.
-According to the mathematical formulation in Appendix \ref{appB} (method 2), we include a pre-processing step, a quantum solving step, and a post-processing step.
-In the appendix, we use $D$ for the dimension while we use $d$ in the main manuscript.
+According to the mathematical formulation in \ref{appB} (Method 2), we include a pre-processing step, a quantum solving step, and a post-processing step.
+Let $n\in \mathbb{N}$, $N_0=2^n$ and $N=N_0^d$.